ibm-cloud-docs/dns/dns-faq.md

 All AXFR requests are made over the public network at this time.

-## Are slaves removed after a number of days in which the master is unavailable?
-{: #are-slaves-removed-after-days-master-is-unavailable}
-{: faq}

-IBM stops attempting to transfer a domain if its master is down or misconfigured for a prolonged period.
-You can view errors in the IBM Cloud console and force a manual transfer.

 ## Is 1 minute the lowest transfer frequency for secondary DNS zones?
 {: #is-1minute-lowest-transfer-frequency}
 {: faq}